Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/docs/TestGuide.md

 ## Test proxy

 Using the test proxy tool, migrate the local recording files to the external repository [azure-sdk-assets](https://github.com/Azure/azure-sdk-assets).
-Please refer to [this document](https://github.com/Azure/azure-sdk-tools/blob/main/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md#installation) for the installation of the test proxy.

 > If an RP's root directory contains an `assets.json` file, it means that all local recording files for that RP have been migrated to the `azure-sdk-assets` repo.

-1. Running tests
+1. Restore recording files

-After migrating the recording files, you can run the tests again or execute the following command to download the recording files from the remote repository to the local machine:
+If the value of the "tag" field is not empty in the `assets.json` file, it means that the service has recording files in the remote repository.
+You can use the following command to download them to your local machine.

 ```
 cd azure-sdk-for-net/sdk/{service}/{package}
 test-proxy restore -a ./assets.json
 ```

 The local recording files will be stored in `azure-sdk-for-net/.assets/{10-character}/net/sdk/{service name}/{service}/tests/SessionRecords`.

 2. Push the recording files to the assets repository.